 Not recommended as a course format but may be useful in circumstances where only a social discussion area is required. |

 Use the blocks section of your course home page to enhance your course template with important information or convenient functionality.
 Be selective about which blocks you incorporate into your template and remove any block that does not add value.
-There are numerous blocks to choose from; the following list contains only the most common or useful blocks.
-Other available blocks will provide useful functionality only if they are directly relevant to your course's learning and teaching strategies.
+The Moodle Enhance template includes a Teaching Contact block (using a Text block) in the top most position.
+Your faculty template may have additional blocks as well.
+There are numerous other blocks to choose from but blocks will provide useful functionality only if they are directly relevant to your course's learning and teaching strategies.
+The following list contains only a few examples of the most common or useful blocks.

 Activities